 Thanks to the money-making twins you know that savings protect your money while investments grow your money.
-Money that you’ll need in the next few months or the next five years, goes to Savings.
-But you can make find ways to make Savings work a little harder.
+Money that you’ll need in the next few months or the next five years goes to Savings.
+But you can find ways to make Savings work a little harder.

 Savings: what does it stick to?